Free construction estimate template

 The materials you list will depend on the type of job you are being contracted to complete.

-For example, if you are contracted for a drywall repair job, you will need to calculate the cost of the following materials:
+For example, if you are contracted for a drywall repair job, you will need to calculate the cost of the following materials in your drywall bid template:

 - Drywall sheets.